isu-digital/stem-journey-isu/_profiles/heath_tracy.md

 Barido-Sottani, Żyła, Heath.
 2022.
 Estimating the age of poorly dated fossil specimens and deposits using a total-evidence approach and the fossilized birth-death process.
 Systematic Biology, in press.

-For futher research work, check out Professor Heath's website: [https://phyloworks.org/](HeathLab @ ISU)
+For futher research work, check out Professor Heath's website: [HeathLab @ ISU](https://phyloworks.org/)